‘Bachelor’ Ben Higgins Goes Public With New Girlfriend

 What’s known about her has been culled from her social media accounts and posts by intrigued fans.
 It doesn’t appear she has been in the limelight prior to this Instagram reveal, though that is rapidly changing as fans become obsessed with Higgins’ new girl.

-It’s no doubt an intimidating prospect to come forward about your relationship with someone famous, especially one with the attention that Higgins’ has and it speaks volumes about their bond to each other so far.
+It’s no doubt an intimidating prospect to come forward about your relationship with someone famous, especially one with the attention that Higgins has, and it speaks volumes about their bond to each other so far.

-Fans reactions to the news have been mixed, many are pleased with the announcement and seem to have developed a liking towards Clarke.
-Those fans that seem upset about the new relationship largely have nothing personal against Clarke, it appears to be more of a disappointment that Higgins is now off the market.
+Fans’ reactions to the news have been mixed, but many are pleased with the announcement and seem to have developed a liking towards Clarke.
+Those fans that seem upset about the new relationship largely have nothing personal against Clarke; it appears to be more of a disappointment that Higgins is now off the market.

 It’s likely that as the relationship continues on with press and media attention that new details about Clarke and her relationship with Higgins will come forward.